City of Calgary - Water Efficiency

 In 2019, our total per capita water use (including residential and business customers) was 356 litres per capita of water per day (LPCD), well on track to achieving our target of 350 LPCD.

-The figure above shows water used by residents, businesses and institutions as well as water lost through leaks, unaccounted for or not billed.
+This figure shows water used by residents, businesses and institutions as well as water lost through leaks, unaccounted for or not billed.
 This total is then divided by the number of people living in Calgary.

 Benefits of water efficiency